 The discharge of waste shall be limited to rates and constituent levels which protect the beneficial uses of the receiving waters.

 Protection shall be demonstrated through analysis of all the beneficial uses of the receiving waters.
-For receiving waters which support domestic water supply (MUN) and water contact recreation (REC1), analysis shall include expected normal and extreme weather conditions within the discharge period, including estimates of instantaneous and long-term minimum, average, and maximum discharge flows and percent dilution in receiving waters.
+For receiving waters which support domestic water supply (MUN) and water contact recreation (REC-1), analysis shall include expected normal and extreme weather conditions within the discharge period, including estimates of instantaneous and long-term minimum, average, and maximum discharge flows and percent dilution in receiving waters.
 The analysis shall evaluate and address cumulative effects of all discharges, including point and nonpoint source contributions, both in existence and reasonably foreseeable.
-For receiving waters which support domestic water supply (MUN), the Regional Water Board shall consider the California Department of Health Services evaluation of compliance with the Surface Water Filtration and Disinfection Regulations contained in Section 64650 through 64666, Chapter 17, Title 22 of the California Code of Regulations.
-Demonstration of protection of beneficial uses shall include consultation with the California Department of Fish and Game regarding compliance with the California Endangered Species Act.
+For receiving waters which support domestic water supply (MUN), the North Coast Water Board shall consider the California Department of Health Services evaluation of compliance with the Surface Water Filtration and Disinfection Regulations contained in Section 64650 through 64666, Chapter 17, Title 22 of the California Code of Regulations.
+Demonstration of protection of beneficial uses shall include consultation with the California Department of Fish and Wildlife regarding compliance with the California Endangered Species Act.

 The exception shall be limited to that increment of wastewater which remains after reasonable alternatives for reclamation have been addressed.